 The Film Noir Foundation was created to serve as an "educational resource regarding the cultural, historical, and artistic significance of film noir as an original American cinematic movement."
 The materials on the site are divided into nine sections, including "Video Archives," "NoirCity," and "News."

-The Wisconsin Historical Society and the University of Wisconsin-Madison have joined together to create the Center's tremendous Film, Theater, & Radio and TV collections (including the Ed Sullivan Collection) which contain many prized treasures from the past.
-You can get an idea of their immense holdings via their archives catalog (ArCAT) - the link is found to the bottom left of the page.
-As an online viewer, while most of these resources will not be accessible to you, certain selections have been digitized for you via the "Featured Collections" link with its aim to " provide authoritative scholarly websites focused on WCFTR collections that combine well-researched information with digitized selections of primary-source materials from our archives."
+A joint effort by The Wisconsin Historical Society and the University of Wisconsin-Madison, this collection of Film, Theater, and Radio & TV collections contain many prized treasures from the past.
+The archives catalog (ArCAT) link is found to the bottom left of the page.
+Certain selections have been digitized for online viewers via the "Featured Collections" link with its aim to " provide authoritative scholarly websites focused on WCFTR collections that combine well-researched information with digitized selections of primary-source materials from our archives."
 Some examples of these "Featured Collections" include "The Rzhevsky Collection of Soviet Films", "The Golden Age of Television", "The Hollywood Blacklist Collections", "The Early Career of Robert Altman" & "The Papers of Kirk Douglas".